 Bounce pillows are different from natural-fill or rubber (latex) pillows.
-Therefore, it is always important to read proper care instructions printed on the tab.
+Therefore, it is always important to read properly the care instructions printed on the tab.
 Most pillows require that you wash them at certain temperatures.
-Bounce pillows are usually laundered in cold water in a gentle wash setting.
+Bounce pillows are usually laundered in cold water on a gentle wash setting.
 It’s also not advisable to use bleach on bounce pillows since it could compromise the polyester inside.
 Use a bit more fabric softener instead to soften the filling.
-Different brands require different care so be sure to check the instructions if you decide to wash your bounce pillows.
+Different brands require different care, so be sure to check the instructions if you decide to wash your bounce pillows.

-Another alternative is to air dry your pillow.
-It will take longer but it is a better way to get the fluffiness and bounce back to your pillow.
+Another alternative is to air-dry your pillow.
+It will take longer but it is a better way to get the fluffiness and bounce back into your pillow.
 When air drying, check back every hour or so to fluff the pillows.
 This action will force air inside and dry the polyester filling more efficiently.
 This is an ideal drying technique during the summer.
 Be prepared to air-dry again the following day if your pillow is not totally dry.

 How Often To Wash